The Barracuda Mk II

 Easy & Comprehensive Plans

-The Barracuda plans is a comprehensive 230 pages with lots of 3D images.
+The Barracuda plans is a comprehensive 230 pages derived from our latest CAD models for ultimate accuracy and clarity.
 They can be purchased in a printed book or in digital form ready for immediate download (and at a discounted price).

 These detail every chassis & suspension part that needs to be made along with parts lists, nuts & bolts lists & material lists.
 Laid out in 3D views with 2D dimensioned detailed drawings the Barracuda plans detail the complete chassis, front & rear suspension, brakes, pedals, all brackets, fuel tank, floor pan, roof plate, nose plate, bonnet, bulkhead plate, engine bash plate, complete steering including rack mount & steering column & gearshift setup.
 In fact, every single part that needs to be made.